Scattering by curvatures, radiationless sources, transmission eigenfunctions and inverse scattering problems: Radiation from large sources with high curvature

 where $x=(x',x_n)$ with $x'\in\R^{n-1}$.

 \item The function $\omega$ in \cref{item2} satisfies

 \item We have $M\geq1$ and there are $0<K_- \leq K \leq K_+<\infty$ such that

-\item The intersection $V = \overline{\Omega_{b,h}} \cap \R^{n-1}\times\{h\}$ is a Lipschitz domain. \end{enumerate} \end{definition}
+\item The intersection $V = \overline{\Omega_{b,h}} \cap (\R^{n-1}\times\{h\})$ is a Lipschitz domain. \end{enumerate} \end{definition}

-It is worth of noting that the usual curvature at the point $p$ of the boundary surface is high if $K$ is large in \cref{geomDef}.
 A simple example for an admissible $K$-curvature boundary point is that locally near $p$, $\partial\Omega$ is the part of a paraboloid, namely, $\omega(x')=K |x'|^2$.
-In such a case, one can easily determine the values of parameters $L, M, \delta$ to fulfil the requirements in \cref{geomDef}.
-However, we allow the presence of more general geometries near $p$, and this can be guaranteed by the following lemma.
+In such a case, one can easily determine the values of parameters $L, M, \mu$ to fulfil the requirements in \cref{geomDef}.
+However, we allow the presence of more general geometries near $p$, and this can be guaranteed by the following example.
+A graph $x_n = \omega(x')$ satisfying its requirements has a $K$-curvature point.
+This allows examples where $\omega$ has non-zero third order terms in its Taylor expansion.